 You will most likely need to bring proof of income, rent or mortgage expenses, as well as proof of SSNs for you and your family members.
 If you have recurring expenses, such as child care payments, happening every month, be sure to bring documentation regarding those matters as well.
 To learn more about the many steps included in the SNAP application process, obtain our free guide.

 About SNAP Recertification in Alabama

 You are required to undergo SNAP recertification every so often if you want to continue receiving benefits.
 Generally, your local food assistance office will need to verify the income earned by you and all your working family members.
 Additionally, make sure to notify your office if you undergo changes, such as a pregnancy or the death of a family member.
-In Alabama, you may complete a recertification online.
+In Alabama, you may complete recertification online.

-How to Appeal a Food Stamps Denial in Alabama
+About Appealing a Food Stamps Denial in Alabama

 If you receive a food stamps denial, you may be able to appeal the decision.
 For instance, you may choose to appeal this decision if you feel that you have been discriminated against.
 If that is the case, you must mail a complaint of discrimination to the United States Department of Agriculture (USDA).
 The complaint form may be found online.
 Otherwise, you must call the USDA complaint number.

 Last Updated: September 28, 2022